colinoflynn/MeatBagPnP/README.md

 The tool is designed to run with a crappy barcode scanner.
 It probably works with a good barcode scanner, but I don't have one.

-It automatically collects keystrokes while the window has focus.
+It automatically collects keystrokes while the window has focus, since the scanner normally appears as a keyboard.
+Do not type your bank password into this tool, as it will send it to Mouser.

+The scanner does not require a line-end, as the tool uses a pause in characters to mean "done with data".
+Some scanners aren't setup with line-ends so this way you don't need to worry about configuration.

+If you don't have a scanner you can copy/paste pns into the text box.
+Will add ability to just click on rows at some point.

 ## PnP File Format